transfer-framework/docs/sources_and_targets/ezplatform/index.rst

 This documentation assumes that you know how to setup eZ Platform (previously known as eZ Publish) and have done it before.
-We also assume that you have a basic understanding of the content model used by eZ Platform, and how services are used to work with content on eZ Platform.
+We also assume that you have a basic understanding of the content model used by eZ Platform, and how services are used to work with content in eZ Platform.

 To learn how to install eZ Platform, check out the `Get Started with eZ Platform <https://doc.ez.no/display/DEVELOPER/Get+Started+with+eZ+Platform>`_